rnwood13/diag-upload-service/README.md

 ### Deploy

+- Copy or fork this repository and modify how you see fit (for instance, change the basic auth username and password)
-- Copy or fork this repository, then go to the [CircleCI application](https://app.circleci.com/) and link the new repo
+- Go to the [CircleCI application](https://app.circleci.com/) and link the new repo
 - Run the pipeline and approve the manual HOLD step
 - Copy the Terraform `alb_url` output from the `terraform-apply` job into a browser to access the application
 - NOTE: You may need to deploy Terraform locally with a local state file first (see Development section below and read notes in `terraform/backend.tf`)

+### Usage

+The following examples include only the path - add the path after the domain.

+- `/` : The main page with a form for diagnostics files to be uploaded
+- `/upload` : Submit a multi-part upload - will usually be accessed via the main page form
+- `/download/<filename>` : Download a specific file - replace <filename> with the name of the file
+- `/files` : Get a list of files that are available to download

 <p align="right">(<a href="#top">back to top</a>)</p>